canoas/PSNotebooks/README.md

 #Powershell Notebooks and Recipes
 **PSNotebook Player** renders your "recipe" as an interactive powershell console with nice instructions and snippets of code that can actually be executed inline.

-First release in intended for Education IT members that are migrating to Office365 and need to navigate lots of wiki documents and figure out what powershell statments they need to customize in order to manage their Tenant/Subscription.
+First release is intended for Education IT members that are migrating to Office365 and need to navigate lots of wiki documents and figure out what powershell statements they need to customize in order to manage their Tenant/Subscription.

 ##Features
 - Render simple Markdown as modern HTML5